thomasmauerer/hassio-addons/samba-backup/DOCS.md

 The sensor includes the following attributes:

-- `backups local`: The current number of snapshots available on the device
+- `backups local`: The current number of backups available on the device
-- `backups remote`: The current number of snapshots available on the Samba share
+- `backups remote`: The current number of backups available on the Samba share
 - `total backups succeeded`: The total number of successful backups made with this add-on
 - `total backups failed`: The total number of failed backups
 - `last backup`: The date of the last successful backup